Skip to main content

 Technical Analysis

-CVE-2025-33138 is a medium severity vulnerability identified in IBM Aspera Faspex versions 5.0.0 through 5.0.12.
-The vulnerability is categorized under CWE-80, which relates to improper neutralization of script-related HTML tags in a web page, commonly known as a Cross-Site Scripting (XSS) vulnerability.
+CVE-2025-33138 is a medium-severity vulnerability identified in IBM Aspera Faspex versions 5.0.0 through 5.0.12.
+The vulnerability is classified under CWE-80, which refers to improper neutralization of script-related HTML tags in a web page, commonly known as Cross-Site Scripting (XSS).
 Specifically, this vulnerability allows a remote attacker to inject malicious HTML code into the Faspex web interface.
-When a victim views the injected content, the malicious code executes within the security context of the hosting site, potentially allowing the attacker to perform actions such as session hijacking, defacement, or redirecting users to malicious sites.
-The CVSS v3.1 base score is 5.4, indicating a medium severity level.
-The vector string (CVSS:3.1/AV:N/AC:L/PR:L/UI:R/S:C/C:L/I:L/A:N) shows that the attack can be performed remotely over the network with low attack complexity, requires low privileges, and user interaction is needed to trigger the payload.
-The scope is changed, meaning the vulnerability affects resources beyond the initially vulnerable component.
-The impact on confidentiality and integrity is low, while availability is not affected.
+When a victim views the injected content, the malicious code executes within the security context of the hosting site, potentially allowing the attacker to perform actions such as stealing session cookies, redirecting users to malicious sites, or executing arbitrary scripts in the victim's browser.
+The CVSS v3.1 base score is 5.4, indicating a medium severity level, with an attack vector of network (AV:N), low attack complexity (AC:L), requiring low privileges (PR:L), and user interaction (UI:R).
+The scope is changed (S:C), meaning the vulnerability can affect resources beyond the vulnerable component.
+The impact affects confidentiality and integrity to a limited extent (C:L, I:L), but does not affect availability (A:N).
 No known exploits are currently reported in the wild, and no patches have been linked yet.
-This vulnerability arises from insufficient sanitization or encoding of user-supplied input before rendering in the web interface, allowing script injection.
-IBM Aspera Faspex is a file transfer solution widely used in enterprise environments for secure and high-speed data exchange, often handling sensitive or regulated data.
+The vulnerability arises from insufficient input validation or output encoding in the web application, allowing HTML injection that leads to XSS attacks.

 Potential Impact